Rainbow-Dreamer/musicpy/README.md

 ```
 [Click here to hear what this sounds like (Microsoft GS Wavetable Synth)](https://drive.google.com/file/d/104QnivVmBH395dLaUKnvEXSC5ZBDBt2E/view?usp=sharing)

+If you think this is too simple, musicpy could also produce music like [this](https://drive.google.com/file/d/1j66Ux0KYMiOW6yHGBidIhwF9zcbDG5W0/view?usp=sharing) within 30 lines of code (could be even shorter if you don't care about readability).
+Anyway, this is just an example of a very short piece of electronic dance music, and not for complexity.

 Introduction and Tutorial video series part 1: [BV1754y197a9](https://www.bilibili.com/video/BV1754y197a9/)

 Demo of writing music with musicpy: [BV18z4y1r7Pk](https://www.bilibili.com/video/BV18z4y1r7Pk/)